rsokl/Learning_Python/docs_backup/_sources/Module1_GettingStartedWithPython/Installing_Python.md.txt

 ## Installing Python

-Without further adieu, we now provide instructions for installing Python and other useful Python libraries on your machine via the Anaconda platform.
+Without further ado, we now provide instructions for installing Python and other useful Python libraries on your machine via the Anaconda platform.
 Installing the Anaconda platform will install the following:

  - Python; specifically the CPython interpreter that we discussed in the previous section.
  - A number of useful Python packages, like matplotlib, NumPy, and SciPy.